-TEE (Theological Education by Extension) - a means of Christian education and training in
+TEE (Theological Education by Extension) - a means of Christian education and training in which a

-Tentmaking Doing missionary ministry while working in a non-religious occupation

-Triumphalism Believing we can convert the world on the basis of human resources else.
-Four main elements: mankind, nature, the supernatural, and time.
-Archetypes:
+TentmakingDoing missionary ministry while working in a non-religious occupation TriumphalismBelieving we can convert the world on the basis of human resources main elements: mankind, nature, the supernatural, and time.
+Archetypes: secularism, animism, theism

-Unreached A people group judged to have inadequate Christian resources to evangelize itself secularism, animism, theism
+UnreachedA people group judged to have inadequate Christian resources to evangelize itself

-Worldview The way a people look upon itself and the universe, the way it sees itself in relationship to all
+Worldview The way a people look upon itself and the universe, the way it sees itself in relationship to all else.
+Four